anna-filou/avatar-proto/README.md

 ### Random Generation
 - Generates random avatars by combining multiple image layers
+- **Color Mode Selection**: For layers with color modes, randomly selects a mode first, then a random asset from that mode
 - Applies configurable inclusion probabilities for optional layers
 - Creates unique combinations with each click